DaoxiangZhou/DaoxiangZhou.github.io/_pages/includes/pub.md

 [ACAN: A Plug-and-Play Adaptive Center-Aligned Network for Unsupervised Domain Adaptation](https://www.sciencedirect.com/science/article/abs/pii/S0952197624012909). \\
 _Engineering Applications of Artificial Intelligence_.

-- It is a plug-and-play module and can be easily incorporated into any domain alignment methods without increasing the model complexity and computational burden.
-S
+- It is a plug-and-play module and can be easily incorporated into any domain alignment methods.
 - Angular margin loss is called to enhance the discrimination power for classifier.
 - Entropy regularization is exploited to highlight the probability of potential related class.
 </div>